Why the time to move to NETCONF/YANG is now - VanillaPlus - The global voice of Telecoms IT

 NFV needs NETCONF

-This is a necessary investment in the future; as we look forward to a virtualised networking environment, where network functions are spun up and changed continuously, the high level of automation enabled by NETCONF/YANG is not just preferable, it is essential.

 Its open nature also creates a system where virtual services can be designed at a high level, independent of the complexities and device dependencies of the underlying infrastructure.
-As NETCONF/YANG facilitates openness and removes vendor lock-in, the combination should enable virtualisation to realise its full potential, as a range of virtualised functions can be deployed from multiple ‘best of breed’ vendors.
+As NETCONF/YANG facilitates openness and removes vendor lock-in, the combination should enable virtualization to realize its full potential, as a range of virtualised functions can be deployed from multiple ‘best of breed’ vendors.

 Making the move – our top tips